herozxzx/docker_abe/README.md

 # docker_abe
-ABE based on pbc library.
+This ABE is based on pbc library.

 [How to use] \
 // exec1.sh -> dabe \
+// exec2.sh -> abe with option \
-// exec2.sh -> dabe with option \
+// exec3.sh -> dabe with option \
 // exec.sh -> all

 // Using docker \